Nemin32/Nemin32.github.io/_drafts/folklore.md

-In the Oddworld community, there are a few fabled words, that cause a lot of people's eyes to flame up, along with eliciting responses like "Oh man, it would've been GREAT!", even though a lot of these people probably have no idea what exactly it is they are asking for.
+In the Oddworld community, there are a few fabled words, that cause a lot of people's eyes to flame up, along with eliciting responses like "Oh man, it would've been GREAT!"
+But just how much truth is these projects anyway?
+And I don't mean their sales pitches, we all know those stories, they are basically the reason this post got written.

-I mean...
-What *are* these projects?
-And I don't mean their sales pitches, do we have any actual confirmation that these projects had any chance of really happening?
+My question is, do we have any actual confirmation that these projects had any chance of really happening?

-The biggest culprit is of course the clumsy and careless communication from OWI, who hyped the community up by announcing projects early before even knowing whether these projects will come to fruition or not.
-However, of course the community itself plays a part in it for still perpetuating the same myths and half-truths from close to two decades ago, event after these were debunked.
+The biggest culprit in not letting these ideas die in peace and instead being turned into macabre zombies, existing as nothing more than hollow promises is of course the previous marketing team of OWI, who more or less never decided to make a stand and say "it won't happen", rather always kept the door open, saying that it's still on the menu or that "production will start again soon" even when it was obviously out of their capabilities to make these projects a reality.
+This uncertainty eventually molded the community's general views into a quasi-"pantheon" of projects OWI probably haven't considered for at least a decade, but people still expect they'll eventually make.

 In this post I would like to walk through a few of the most famous examples.

 ## SligStorm

+> SligStorm was going to be a PS1 game that came along with one of the other
+> Oddworld games, probably Munch's Oddysee.
+It would have followed the story of
+> an albino slig grub or larvae that needed to escape the slig birthing complex
+> or be killed, since he was a mutant grubb.

+Original SligStorm page on the Oddworld Fandom wiki.
+{:.subtitle}

 > **Alf [Dear alf; August 2011, Volume 1]:** SligStorm is one of those ideas we
 > had that didn’t get far, but it’s still in our “One Day” drawer.